ToddKranenburg/kelp-app/README.md

 in to perform any CRUD action.
 To complete the flux architecture, I will create a UserReview store with the appropriate actions and data storage to show the reviews.
-Additionally, to put the reviews on the webpage, I will need to build the necessary React components: the 'App', 'Profile', 'UserReviewsIndex', 'ReviewsIndexItem', and 'Review' components.
+Additionally, to put the reviews on the webpage, I will need to build the necessary React components: the 'App', 'Profile', 'ReviewsIndex', 'ReviewsIndexItem', and 'Review' components.
 For now, users will only be able to see an index of their own reviews on their profile page.
 At this point, I plan on styling enough for the views to start resembling my wireframes.

 [Details][phase-two]

+### Phase 3: Businesses (1 day)

+Once reviews are fully functional, I will create the business component.
+Users can create businesses and reviews are associated with businesses.
+This will require the creation of 'Business' and 'BusinessForm' components.

+[Details][phase-three]

-### Phase 3: Comments and Likes (1.5 days)
+### Phase 4: Comments and Likes (1.5 days)

-In phase 3 I plan on implementing the comment and like features.
+In phase 4 I plan on implementing the comment and like features.
 This will require making models and controllers for both.
 Likes will need create and destroy methods and comments will need create, update, destroy, and index methods.
 I will also need to create 'CommentsIndex', 'CommentsIndexItem', and